 Pets

-A dog that barks, a puppy that runs around at high speeds, or other birds that screech and dance may stress a parrot.
-However, the most stressful animal is cats, as jaguars are a natural enemy of parrots.
+A dog that barks, a puppy that runs around at high speeds, or other birds that screech may stress a parrot.
+The most terrifying animal is cats, as jaguars are a natural enemy of parrots.

 Yelling And Aggression